 Elderflower season is in full swing here in Edinburgh, as the frothy white flowerheads burst into bloom, a pretty and aromatic presence adorning both country hedgerow and city street.
 Last weekend was spent foraging in the sunshine and I’ll share some more about my latest seasonal makes for Midsummer during the week.
-In the meantime, here’s a simple yet delicious recipe for madeleines with white chocolate and elderflower dipping sauce, via Martha Collinson.
+In the meantime, here’s a simple yet delicious recipe for madeleines with white chocolate & elderflower dipping sauce, via Martha Collinson.
 Delectably light and dangerously moreish, they’re best served warm from the oven – perfect for a Father’s Day treat or for Midsummer celebrations.
 To make the madeleines, you will need:

 100g butter (plus extra for greasing)